-- Attendance of the statistics workshop is required as a part of this course.
-The schedules for both the full-time and part-time workshops are forthcoming.
-Registration for the workshop is not required as the course instructor will have a roster of registered students for the course. - The optional part-time Math Workshop: Saturday, August 20.
-9am-4pm, Room 104 Mervis
+- Attendance of the statistics workshop is required as a part of this course. - The optional Professional MBA Math Workshop: Saturday, August 20.
+9am-4pm, Room 104 Mervis - Prerequisite for BQOM operations elective courses - Prerequisite for BFIN Financial Management 1 core required course - Prerequisite for BMKT 2031 Marketing Research

-- Prerequisite for BQOM operations elective courses - Prerequisite for BFIN Financial Management 1 core required course - Prerequisite for BMKT 2031 Marketing Research - Class Sections 13870 and 13858 are restricted to first year, full-time students - Class Sections 13871 and 13859 are restricted to part-time students
+- Class Sections 28652, 13712, and 13723 are restricted to first year, full-time students - Class Sections 13724 and 13713 are restricted to Professional MBA students - Optional one-hour recitations held on Saturday mornings.
+Specific times will be announced by faculty